Indra333/earthscape/app/README.md

 12.)
 Add some global API Keys in the file: .env.local.example

+You can optionally [install Ollama](https://github.com/ollama/ollama#macos) for local models.

-NOTE: [Hosted site](https://www.chatbotui.com) seems to only work with a ChatGPT key.
+NOTE: The hosted site at [chatbotui.com](https://www.chatbotui.com) seems to only work with a ChatGPT key.

 ## Run update